TryGhost/Casper/tests/dummy/content/using-tags.md

   - getting-started
 ---

-Ember Ghost has a single, powerful organisational taxonomy, called tags.
+empress-blog has a single, powerful organisational taxonomy, called tags.

 It doesn't matter whether you want to call them categories, tags, boxes, or anything else.
 You can think of tags a lot like Gmail labels.
 By tagging posts with one or more keyword, you can organise articles into buckets of related content.